The chicest al fresco dining spots in London to book now

 Grenache shines on its own and plays an important role in some of the greatest blends in the world.

 other wine professionals tend to have great respect for it, but among consumers, it is far too often overshadowed by more famous red varieties like Cabernet Sauvignon, Merlot, and Syrah.
 That shouldn’t be the case: Not only are varietally labeled bottlings of Grenache capable of fantastic complexity in places like California’s Central Coast and Spain’s Campo de Borja and Cariñena regions, but its role in the legendary blends of Châteauneuf-du-Pape and Rioja cannot be overstated.
+To make the most of Grenache, and to understand its contributions around the world, check out our guide to Grenache below.

 What Is Grenache Wine?